monsoonmaelstrom/book2/book2.md

 “Have you told Liam that?”

-“No. I think he’s already freaked out enough about… me,” I say, as I gesture at myself.
+“No. I think he’s already freaked out enough about… me,” I reply, as I gesture at myself.

 “You’ll be fine,” Davy says.